AdnanMGHaider/novaslice_sql_analysis/README.md

 ## 5. Business Questions Answered

-This project answers twenty real business questions across operations, finance, marketing, product strategy, and customer analytics.
+This project answers a set of real business questions across operations, finance, marketing, product strategy, and customer analytics.
-Each question is mapped to a corresponding SQL section in `sql/sql_analysis.sql`.
+Each question maps to one or more SQL sections in `sql/sql_analysis.sql`.

-### Orders and Operational Insights
+### Orders and operational insights

-1. How many unique orders have been placed so far
-2. How order volume changes month over month
+1. How many unique orders have been placed and how does order volume change month over month
-3. Which days have the highest or lowest ordering activity
+2. Which days and times of day have the highest or lowest ordering activity and how weekends compare to weekdays
-4. Whether weekends or weekdays drive more orders
-5. Average number of orders per customer
-6. Which customers are the top repeat buyers
+3. What is the average number of orders per customer and who are the key repeat customers driving volume
-7. How order growth is trending over time
+4. How large a typical order is in terms of pizzas per order
+5. How many pizzas are ordered per day on average and how this pattern changes across months

-### Revenue and Financial Insights
+### Revenue and financial insights

-8. Total revenue generated from all pizzas sold
+6. What the total revenue generated from all pizzas sold is
-9. Top three pizzas generating the highest revenue
+7. Which pizzas generate the most revenue overall
-10. Revenue contribution of each pizza as a percentage of total sales
+8. What percentage of total revenue each pizza contributes
-11. Cumulative revenue growth over time
+9. How cumulative revenue has grown over time
-12. Revenue contribution by pizza size
+10. How much revenue each pizza size contributes

-### Product and Menu Insights
+### Product and menu insights

-13. Highest priced pizza and its attributes
+11. Which pizza is priced the highest and what its attributes are
-14. Most commonly ordered pizza size
+12. Which pizza size is ordered most often
-15. Top five pizza types by total units sold
+13. Which five pizza types sell the most units
-16. Quantity sold by category
+14. How many units are sold in each category and which categories dominate sales
-17. Top three pizzas within each category by revenue
+15. Within each category which three pizzas generate the most revenue
-18. Category wise distribution of units sold

-### Customer and Marketing Insights
+### Customer and marketing insights

-19. Top ten customers by total spend
-20. Customer segmentation by value group (high value vs regular)
-21. Repeat customer rate and loyalty behavior
-22. Average pizzas ordered per day
-23. Seasonal ordering trends across months
+16. Which customers spend the most overall and how their behaviour compares to others
+17. How customers segment into high value and regular groups based on total spend
+18. What proportion of customers are repeat customers versus one time buyers and what the repeat rate is
+19. How ordering patterns differ between weekdays and weekends from a marketing perspective
+20. How these patterns can inform loyalty, retention, and campaign planning

 These questions form the analytical backbone of the NovaSlice Pizza project and align with real world business needs for a food delivery or restaurant chain.